 3.5.4 Documentation of Simulator Updates, Upgrades, or Replacements and Required Actions

-At least 30 days prior to BPA implementing any major updates, upgrades, or replacements to the Simulator, the Simulator specifications manual described in section 3.5.1 of this exhibit shall be revised by BPA, with «Customer Name»’s input, and distributed to «Customer Name»’s SOF representative.
+At least 30 calendar days prior to BPA implementing any major updates, upgrades, or replacements to the Simulator, the Simulator specifications manual described in section 3.5.1 of this exhibit shall be revised by BPA, with «Customer Name»’s input, and distributed to «Customer Name»’s SOF representative.
 Within such 30 day period «Customer Name» shall test its systems and provide sufficient training to its staff to allow it to prudently manage the changes resulting from the updates, upgrades, or replacements.

 3.6 Forecasted H/k, Corrected H/k, Bypass Spill, and Fish Spill